 Feeling Overworked?
 Prevent Burnout With This Ultimate Guide!

-This can be problematic if you are studying for exams, own your own business, or otherwise rely on your own productivity.
+Once you are burnt out, usually the only option left is rest.
+This can be an issue if you are studying for exams, own your own business, or otherwise rely on your own productivity.

 We asked our team of productivity experts to provide this handy guide so that you can overcome burnout and stay motivated.

-If you are interested in this topic, you may also be interested in checking out our Flow State: The Ultimate Step-by-Step Guide To Get In 'The Zone', And Stay There article.
+If you are interested in this topic, you may also be interested in checking out our article Flow State: The Ultimate Step-by-Step Guide to Get in 'The Zone' and Stay There.

 - Methods to prevent burnout